trowlinson/terrys-reviews/categories/transport/motorhome/hire-before-you-buy.md

 ---
 layout: category
 title: Hire Before You Buy
-description: Why renting a motorhome first can save you money, stress, and regret.
+description: Discover why hiring a motorhome before buying is smart—tips, insights, and experiences to help you choose the right vehicle for your lifestyle.
 header_heading: Try Before You Buy
 header_text: Hiring a motorhome is the smartest first step
 header_banner_pic: